Forge Game Data

 After every entity has called _func_godot_apply_properties, FuncGodot will cycle through all of them again and attempt to call _func_godot_build_complete() as a deferred call.
 Since we're calling this method deferred after every entity has already called the previous method, we can guarantee any nodes generated by our entities in _func_godot_apply_properties can be referenced during _func_godot_build_complete.

-Additionally upon building, all of the entity's key value pairs will be added to the generated node's func_godot_properties Dictionary (provided that the entity is using a tool script with func_godot_properties as an exported variant).
+Additionally upon building, all of the entity's key value pairs will be added to the generated node's func_godot_properties Dictionary (provided that the property is set as an exported variant).

 We'll examine this FuncGeo class as a demonstration of the relationships between the FuncGodotFGDBaseClass, the FuncGodotFGDSolidClass, the func_geo brush entity in the map editor, and the final generated Godot FuncGeo StaticBody3D node.